asimtarapathak/NOS_Desktop_app/README.md

 Due to some error i had to zip the files and upload by splitting.
 But don't worry i am writing these steps to run the file without any error.

 Steps to run Nepal Online School Desktop App:
-1. Download these 5 Files
+1. Download these 5 Files in Zip format
 2. Extract these files
 3. Then again Extract NOS_Executable file
 4. Hurray we are done!
 Now, run NOS.exe file